cogini/ansible-role-users/README.md

 These users have the same rights as global admins, but are set up on per-project or per-server basis, controlled with inventory host/group vars.
+Normally the tech lead for the project would be an admin.

 * Deploy account